 The Trust filed a lawsuit on the basis that the successor developer had improperly attempted to expand the condominium under MCL 559.132, that the fees for the recreational facilities were being charged in violation of the Michigan Condominium Act and administrative rules and seeking inspection of the books and records of the recreational facilities.
 In an earlier ruling, the trial court held that the condominium could not be expanded under MCL 559.132, and an application for leave to appeal that ruling by Scheppe was rejected by the court of appeals in 2018.
 The trial court later granted summary disposition in favor of the Trust on the remaining claims and ruled that Scheppe violated Mich Admin R 559.111 and awarded the Trust a reimbursement of the usage fees that it had paid.
 The trial court awarded $23,801.02 in discovery sanctions against Scheppe and Scheppe appealed the trial court’s final order.

 Court Rules Condo Developer Improperly Charged Fees for Recreational Facilities

-Pursuant to [MCL 559.234], a recreational facility which is to be enjoyed by condominium co-owners and third parties shall, at a minimum, comply with the following provisions:
+Pursuant to [MCL 559.234], a recreational facility that is to be enjoyed by condominium co-owners and third parties shall, at a minimum, comply with the following provisions: